Coroners and Justice Act 2009

 For information on the legislation itself, please contact the Ministry of Justice press office.

-The Internet Watch Foundation (IWF) was formed in 1996 following agreement between the government, police, and internet industry that a partnership approach was needed to tackle the online distribution of indecent images of children and criminally obscene content in the UK.
+The Internet Watch Foundation (IWF) was formed in 1996 following agreement between the government, police, and internet industry that a partnership approach was needed to tackle the online distribution of indecent images of children.
 Since then support for our work has grown considerably and our members now include internet service providers, mobile phone operators, search providers, filtering and software companies, the financial sector, and others.

 The IWF is an independent self-regulatory body.
 It is governed by a Board of ten Trustees consisting of an Independent Chair, six independent Trustees and three industry Trustees.
 The Board monitor, review and direct the IWF’s remit, strategy, policy and budget to enable the IWF to achieve its objectives.

-We operate an internet Hotline for the public and IT professionals to report their inadvertent exposure to child sexual abuse content hosted around the world as well as criminally obscene adult content and non-photographic visual depictions of the sexual abuse of children hosted in the UK.
+We operate an internet Hotline for the public and IT professionals to report their inadvertent exposure to child sexual abuse content hosted around the world as well as non-photographic visual depictions of the sexual abuse of children hosted in the UK.
 We provide a national ‘notice and take-down’ service to any service provider hosting such content in the UK.

 Our role is confined to interpreting relevant legislation to ensure potentially criminal online content within our remit is traced, reported, and removed wherever possible.
 We work in partnership with the internet industry, law enforcement, government and international partners.
 As a result of this collaborative approach UK-hosted content within our remit has been virtually eradicated.